-Mixed-use development is a cornerstone of smart growth principles, and combined with the provisioning of outdoor space, yields benefits across multiple dimensions of sustainability, ranging from emission reductions to promoting positive health and wellbeing outcomes.
+Mixed-use development is a cornerstone of smart growth principles, and combined with the provisioning of outdoor space, yields benefits across multiple dimensions of sustainability, ranging from emission reductions to promoting positive health and well-being outcomes.
 The co-location of residences, work, retail, restaurant and other leisure use programs with outdoor spaces helps to create vibrant, attractive communities with greater social diversity and economic strength, while simultaneously helping protect the environment and natural resources.
 Mixed-use development can enhance a sense of community and perceptions of security by increasing the number of people and activities that occur along the streetscape, which further helps to attract more pedestrians, thus enhancing community vitality.
+The co-location of pedestrians, thus enhancing community vitality.
 The co-location of different uses also helps reduce automobile reliance, as individuals have access to a wider range of amenities within walking distance;